Behold the Dreamers

-Behold the Dreamers is the 2016 debut novel by Imbolo Mbue.
+Behold the Dreamers is a 2016 debut novel by Imbolo Mbue.
 The novel details the experiences of two New York City families during the 2008 financial crisis: an immigrant family from Cameroon, the Jonga family, and their wealthy employers, the Edwards family.

 Plot

 The novel opens in fall 2007 with the interview of an immigrant from Cameroon, Jende Jonga, who is hoping to be hired as a chauffeur for Clark Edwards, a Lehman Brothers executive.
 Jonga's job allows him to pay his wife's college tuition and send money back home until the bankruptcy of Lehman Brothers threatens both families.
 Jende Jonga is also seeking permanent residency through a false asylum request.

 Major themes

 In Mbue's novel, the immigrant family are discomfited by the transition to a new place, and find themselves changing in response, which was called "a fresh take on the immigrant experience".

 Development

-Mbue lost her job in the wake of the 2008 financial crisis and was unemployed for a year and a half.
+Mbue lost her job during the 2008 financial crisis and was unemployed for a year and a half.
 She wrote the novel to explain her new understanding that "the American dream is not that accessible to everybody".
 Mbue was inspired to write Behold the Dreamers after walking past the Time Warner Center in Columbus Circle, where she noticed black chauffeurs waiting for white executives and wondered about "the intersection of their lives".

 Mbue was inspired to become a writer after reading the Toni Morrison novel Song of Solomon, which she had picked up because it was filed on a separate shelf in a Falls Church library after it had been selected for Oprah's Book Club.
 She wrote the novel over a period of five years without telling friends or family, none of whom read it prior to its publication.

 In 2014, Mbue signed a million dollar deal with Random House for Behold the Dreamers, which was then titled The Longings of Jende Jonga.
 Mbue credits a line from the Langston Hughes poem "Let America be America Again" with inspiring the revised title.